-1180 CHILD SUPPORT PAYMENT DEDUCTION - 366.
-A household is entitled to the child support payment deduction if it incurs legally obligated costs for any child support, and payments are made to a non-household member for the care of a child.
-This includes legally obligated vendor payments made to a third party on behalf of a child.
+1180 CHILD SUPPORT PAYMENT DEDUCTION OR INCOME EXCLUSION

+- 366. A household is entitled to the child support payment deduction or an income exclusion when it incurs legally obligated costs for any child support and payments are made for a child who is not a household member.
+This includes legally obligated vendor payments made to a third-party on behalf of a child.
 Voluntary support payments are not a deductible expense.